The Staggering Numbers Involved in the Buckingham Palace Renovations

 Remove and store thousands of artifacts

 There are more than 3,000 artifacts from the Royal Collection in the East wing alone.
 Some of these are literally priceless and include 40 chandeliers, 100 mirrors, dozens of china pieces (including a seven-tiered porcelain pagoda).
 This is just a fraction of the whole Royal Collection, which totals 7,000 paintings, 30,000 watercolors, 500,000 prints, and thousands of other artifacts spread over 13 royal residences.
 All these items from the East Wing need to be removed from the rooms and packed up safely.
 Around 150 items are being taken to display at Brighton Pavilion, the seaside home of George IV, but most need to be stored.
 The renovators will be taking great care to pack everything carefully to avoid accidental damage.
-Furniture will need to be moved too—maybe the team should follow our top tips for moving heavy furniture!
+Furniture will need to be moved too.
+If you’re renovating your home, make sure you finish these elements before winter.

 Protect larger items to prevent damage